2 Kings Chapter 20 Summary

 Discussion Questions for 2 Kings, Chapter 20

 2. Hezekiah was feeling as if he were dead.
-What is significant of the Lord's response in verse 5?
+What is significant about the Lord's response in verse 5?
 How does Hezekiah's experience of receiving healing and an extension of life from the Lord serve as a testament to the power of prayer and God's willingness to intervene in the lives of His people in times of need?

-3. Do you think that Hezekiah's healing was based off of the amount of faith that he had in God?
+3. Do you think that Hezekiah's healing was based on the amount of faith that he had in God?
 How does verse 6 inform the way we should think about this?
 How does verse 6, which mentions the application of a lump of figs to Hezekiah's boil as part of the healing process, contribute to our understanding of the relationship between faith and healing?
 Additionally, what insights can we draw from this verse regarding the role of human actions or interventions in conjunction with divine healing, and how does this inform our perspective on the dynamic between faith and God's miraculous intervention in response to prayer?

 4. Does God always answer prayers for healing?
-What should be our response when he does?
-What about when he doesn't?
+What should be our response when He does?
+What about when He doesn't?

 6. Where do we see pride in Hezekiah's response to God?
 How does Hezekiah's prideful response to God's blessing serve as a cautionary tale for us today, and what can we learn from this about the dangers of allowing pride to cloud our gratitude and recognition of God's sovereignty in our lives?